Skip to content

 4.2.5 Loop closure

-As previously discussed, when you only run visual-inertial odometry, you will inevitably deal with the drift problem.
-This is why, visual-inertial odometry, alone can not be a very reliable source of navigation for your robot, and you will require some other accurate sensor that once a while, corrects the drifts of odometry.
+So far, we have run a demo of VINS-Fusion method in Odometry mode and we have learned how to customize it for a new camera.
+As discussed, when you only run visual-inertial odometry over long trajectories, you will inevitably deal with the drift problem.
+That is why visual-inertial odometry, alone, cannot be a very reliable source of navigation for your robot, and you will require some other accurate sensor that once in a while, corrects the drifts of odometry.
 Examples of such sensors can be GPS for outdoor robots, or wireless beacons for indoor robots.

 The purely vision-based solution to this is the Loop Closure.
 It is only applicable if you have a robot that may revisit the same location multiple times.
 Loop closure is basically the ability to identify a previously seen area and based on that, correct the odometry estimation (to zero the accumulated error and drift).
-To put this into perspective, let's redo out demo, this time not only running the odometry, but also the loop closure enable.
-To this end, you can use the following launch command inside the container:
+To put this into perspective, let's redo our demo, this time not only running the odometry, but also the loop closure.
+To this end, you can use the following launch command inside the dev-container:

 ros2 launch vins vins_lc_rviz.launch.py config:=VINS-Fusion-ROS2/config/zed2_gray/main_conf.yaml bag_folder:=data/optitrack_handheld_3/

-You should be able to see the RViz openned and the result should look something like the following video:
+You should be able to see the RViz opened and the result should look something like the following video:

 The difference is that now, there are two axes displayed in 3D viewport.
 One is thinner and that is the same odometry estimated position and another is a thicker one which is the corrected position of the odometry by loop closure.
-There is also a new path visualized, which is the corrected path after each loop detection.
-As you can see, at the beginning, the two position estimations match each other almost perfectly, but as time passes, the green trajectory is drifting from the rectangular path that camera is going on, while the blue curve, corrects itself every while and remains closer to rectangular path that it is supposed to be.
+There is also a new path visualized (in blue), which is the corrected path after each loop detection.
+As you can see, at the beginning, the two position estimations match each other almost perfectly, but as time passes, the green trajectory is drifting from the rectangular path that camera is going on, while the blue curve, corrects itself regularly and remains closer to the rectangular path that it is supposed to be.

-Although the above observation intuitivly shows how the loop closure improves the quality of your localization, it is not a definitive and numeric measure of accuracy.
-We can go over such analysis in the next sections.
+Although the above observation intuitively shows how the loop closure improves the quality of your localization, it is not a definitive and numeric measure of accuracy.
+We can go over such analysis in the next sections when we discuss evaluation methods for SLAM.

 4.3 Deploying a LiDAR-IMU SLAM